MavenCoding157/InfoTaker/README.md

 First to actually get the password for the file you have to run the 'authentication checker' file which will show a popup and show you the password.

-To run the file just simply double click the 'InfoTaker Main' shortcut file.
+To run the file just simply double click the 'InfoTaker' exe file.

 Layer7_booter stuff
 the username for the Layer7_ddos is 'user123'